West Hill Baseball FAQ

 What are House League Playoffs?

-House League teams (except Blast Ball / T-Ball) participate in end-of-season playoffs – a round-robin tournament involving all teams in the respective division.
+House League teams (except Blast Ball, T-Ball, Weekend-only programs and Fall programs) participate in end-of-season playoffs – a round-robin tournament involving all teams in the respective division.
 Playoffs typically start late July / early August depending on the number of teams in the division.
 Points accrued during the regular season (2 points for win, 1 point for tie) determines the Home / Visitor status at each playoff game.
 The two teams in each division with the best playoff record advance to a one-game final.

 Should there be a tie for 2nd place, the winner of the playoff game between those two teams will advance to the final.
 If that game ended in a tie (it has happened!), the run differential (runs scored less runs against) achieved during the playoffs will be the deciding factor.